awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 Whether to start a new persistent session, or, if one is present, reconnect to an existing one

 `keep_alive_secs`
 The keep alive value, in seconds, to send in the `CONNECT` request\.
 A ping will automatically be sent at this interval\.
-The server assumes the connection is lost if it doesn't receive a ping after 1\.5 times this value\.
+If the server doesn't receive a ping after 1\.5 times this value, it assumes that the connection is lost\.

 #### MQTT over WSS<a name="sdk-tutorials-explore-mqtt-wss"></a>